parikshithb/ramenctl/docs/gather.md

 ### The gather-appplication.data directory

-This directory contains the namespaces and cluster scope resources related to the protected application.
+This directory contains resources (namespaced and cluster scoped) and S3 data related to the protected application.
 The data depend on the application deployment type.

 ```console
 $ tree -L3 out/gather-application.data